-Deposit: the deposit is expected to typically be at least 30% of the property value;
+Deposit: For SMSF borrowing, the deposit is expected to typically be at least 30% of the property’s value.

-Rental income: income expected from the property is factored into the borrower’s ability to make repayments;
+Rental income: The income expected from the property is factored into the borrower’s ability to make repayments.

-Patterns of contribution: how frequently and consistently members make contributions to the fund, as these will also be relied on to meet repayment obligations;
+Patterns of contribution: How frequently and consistently members make contributions to the fund will also be used as an indicator of the borrower’s capability to meet repayment obligations.

 Step 1: Revisit SMSF deed and investment strategy